Ukrainian Autocephalous Orthodox Church Canonical: From the Ukrainian Orthodox Church

-Metropolitan Dionysius was elevated into the Bishop dignity in 1913 by Gregorios IV, the Patriarch of Antioch, who is considered as having the ordination in the lineage of the Apostle Peter.
+Metropolitan Dionysius was elevated into the episcopacy in 1913 by Gregorios IV, the Greek Orthodox Patriarch of Antioch, who is considered as having the ordination in the lineage of the Apostle Peter.

 In 1932, Metropolitan Dionisius ordained Metropolitan Polycarp (Sikorsky), and in 1942, appointed him to the Nazi-occupied Ukraine for the renewing of UAOC and ordination of new bishops.
-Thus, all the hierarchy of UAOC in 1942 received the canonical ordinations of Bishops in the lineage of Apostle Peter.
-Among the ordained into Bishops were the deceased Patriarch Mstyslav (Skrypnyk) and Metropolitan Hryhoriy Ohiychuk.
+Thus, all the hierarchy of UAOC in 1942 received the canonical ordinations of bishops in the lineage of Apostle Peter from a successor to the early Church of Antioch.
+Among the ordained bishops were the deceased Patriarch Mstyslav (Skrypnyk) and Metropolitan Hryhoriy Ohiychuk.

 UAOC-Sobornopravna

-In October 2002, in the USA was held the Council of the hierarchs of UAOC-Sobornopravna of North and South America – the branch from Polish Orthodox Church that was headed by Metropolitan Hryhoriy (Ohiychuk) and after his death in 1985, by Metropolitan Andriy (Prazsky) (1985–90), then by Metropolitan Alexis (Nizza) (1990–99), then by Metropolitan Stephan (Babiy-Petrovich) (1999–2004).
-The Council of the hierarchs of UAOC-Sobornopravna, having considered the current situation of UAOC in Ukraine, decreed to:
+In October 2002, in the USA was held the council of the hierarchs of UAOC-Sobornopravna of North and South America – the branch from Polish Orthodox Church that was headed by Metropolitan Hryhoriy (Ohiychuk) and after his death in 1985; by Metropolitan Andriy (Prazsky) (1985–90); then by Metropolitan Alexis (Nizza) (1990–99); and then by Metropolitan Stephan (Babiy-Petrovich) (1999–2004).
+The council of the hierarchs of UAOC-Sobornopravna, having considered the current situation of UAOC in Ukraine, decreed to: